 Just remember that when sauteing you do not want too much moisture.
 So to carry out the task be organized and quick.
 As well as keeping safety in mind.

-Perfect for braising your meat after sauteing your vegetables.
-Throw all the ingredients together to bake, simmer, roast, fry or slow cook and you have prepared a wonderful meal all in one pot.
+Perfect for braising your meat for a beef stew after sauteing your vegetables.
+Throw all the ingredients together to bake, simmer, roast, fry, or slow cook and you have prepared a wonderful meal all in one pot.

 10. Hot Air Cooking